 Text alignment is used frequently.
 However, layout for paragraphs and headings are often set within a style sheet, making these alignment buttons act a bit erratically.

-What I tend to do is let the style sheet govern my paragraphs, but if I add an image I will align it.
+What I tend to do is let the stylesheet govern my paragraphs, but if I add an image I align it within the WordPress editor.

-Click on one line, then click an alignment tool.
+Click on a line of text then click an alignment tool.
 Alignment will be applied to a whole paragraph.

 Quite often, the paragraph below will follow suite when you try to align.
 This is usually because line breaks have been used instead of ‘paragraph’ tags.
 There is a simple fix.

 - Put the cursor at the end of the first paragraph.

 - Now hit DELETE (back space) to pull the second paragraph up.